-There is a disabled toilet available for wheelchair users if the need should arise.
+There is a disabled toilet available for wheelchair users.
 This is also available for anyone who has a disability in order to maintain dignity and privacy if they have not established a regular pattern of toileting.

 Every classroom has recently been refurbished and furniture is modern and of a suitable height; appropriate to the age group of children being taught in that classroom.
+We also have alternative rocking-seat provision for children who need additional movement input.

-School now has a fully refurbished suite of four withdrawal rooms on the first floor, two of which have VIVID touch interactive screens, and we have a number of quieter learning environments around school; offering the opportunity for more focused learning in 1:1 or small group settings.
+School now has a fully refurbished suite of three withdrawal rooms on the first floor, two of which have VIVIDtouch interactive screens, and we have a number of quieter learning environments around school; offering the opportunity for more focused learning in 1:1 or small group settings.